Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Query the Data
 Duration: 5

-Check out the tables that the connector has created under the DEST_SCHEMA.
+Check out the tables that the connector has created under the DEST_SCHEMA of the SERVICENOW_DEST_DB database.
 For each table in ServiceNow that is configured for synchronization, the connector creates the following table and views:

 - A table with the same name that contains the data in raw form, where each record is contained in a single VARIANT column.